 - Electrical & Plumbing

 - Doors & Surrounds

 - Trim & Finish work

+You may be wondering what order to do home renovations.
 Here’s why it is important to do it in this order:

 1. Planning: hopefully you understand the importance of planning everything out before you get started!
 Determine your scope of work, and do what you can to get rough estimates from sub-contractors to help solidify your budget.
 Make a list of what can be put off and what needs to be done now.
 Acquire any plans and permits necessary to complete the work.